OpenMDAO/OpenMDAO/openmdao/docs/advanced_guide/advanced_case_recording.rst

 Solver
 ------

-Similar to the `system` recorder, we can query the cases recorded by the `solver` but in this case we will find the calculated value of obj_comp.
+Similar to the `system` recorder, we can query the cases recorded by the `solver`.
 You can also access the values of inputs to the equation with the solver but in this case we'll focus on `y1` and `y2` values from the discipline functions going into the objective function the `system` recorder.

 We'll pass `'root.cycle'` to the method list_cases, find how many cases there are and arbitrarily pick number 3.